-Anyone who likes a romance anime with a typical high school setting will definitely watch Kimi Kiss Pure Rouge.
-It simply revolves around the young students as they chase the most climactic period of adolescence – the stage wherein mixed emotions are highly expressed as role confusion is the major conflict among themselves.
+Anyone who likes a romantic anime with a typical high school setting will definitely watch Kimi Kiss Pure Rouge.
+It simply revolves around young students as they chase the most climactic period of adolescence – the stage wherein mixed emotions are highly expressed as role confusion is the major conflict among themselves.
 The main lead, Koichi Aihara, has a love interest to Yumi Hoshino, but another main heroine wraps up the whole story in the name of Mao Mizusawa, Koichi’s childhood friend.
-The depiction of its love triangle is just an ordinary scenario when it comes to school romantic drama, but what makes Kimi Kiss Pure Rouge a good romance is that, it closely mirrors the dynamic life of an adolescent, from creating a harmonious relationship with other people of the same age bracket to making a choice that would benefit their growth and development.
+The depiction of the love triangle is just an ordinary scenario when it comes to a school romantic drama, but what makes Kimi Kiss Pure Rouge a good romance is that, it closely mirrors the dynamic life of teenagers, from creating a harmonious relationship with other people of the same age bracket to making choices that would benefit their growth and development.
 The show greatly reminds us that we should know our limitation in life.

 4. Kimi Ga Nozomu Eien

-A tragic romance with melodramatic involvement, Kimi ga Nozumu Eien creates a variety of emotional impact to the audience.
+A tragic romance and a melodramatic show at the same time, Kimi ga Nozumu Eien creates a variety of emotional impact to the audience.
 The show is rather sad in ambiance while it explores the limits in a relationship from the most bittersweet point.
-The strong rendition of the well-developed characters with their realistic portrayal of deep emotion provides a smooth pathway to approach the real world.
-If you’re a fan of a solid romantic drama which makes you tensed and stressed enough of the central theme of the show, then its atmosphere might be the one you’ve been looking for.
+The strong rendition of the well-developed characters with their deep sentiments provides a pathway to approach the real world.
+If you’re a fan of a solid romantic drama which makes you tensed up, then the series might be the one you’ve been looking for.

-This isn’t just your ordinary romantic comedy with the hate-to-love thing of the two main leads because Rec is simply about Aka Onda who aspires to become a great voice actress.
+This isn’t just your ordinary romantic comedy with a hate-to-love thing of the two main leads because Rec is simply about Aka Onda who aspires to become a great voice actress.
 She meets Fumihiko Matsumaru who lives in the same apartment as she does.
-Rec is more mature in terms of narrative and young adult viewers who dream to become a seiyuu can easily associate themselves to its storyline.
-There’s a little bit of intimacy between the leads in the beginning of the series but as the episode goes by, the romantic aspect becomes more lighthearted and is fairly blended with hilarious characters.
+Rec is more mature in terms of narrative, and young adult fans who dream to become a seiyuu can easily associate themselves to the storyline.
+There’s a little bit of intimacy between the leads in the beginning of the series, but as the episode goes by, the romantic aspect becomes more lighthearted and is fairly blended with hilarious characters.
 It’s just a simple story between two people working on their career together.

 6. Nogizaka Haruka no Himitsu

-Nogizaka Haruka no Himitsu is a great show that I totally enjoyed watching as it revolves around the Otaku lifestyle of a wealthy young girl, Nogizaka Haruka.
-Due to her high status in the society, she keeps her interest to Otaku subculture a secret until a boy named Yuto Ayase stumbles upon her who agrees to keep her secret hidden, and expectedly as how the flow goes, they later on begin to develop feelings to each other.
-The plot depicts a plain narrative but what makes the show more special than other romcom is the persona of the male MC which is beyond the ideal to be coupled to a decent female lead as Haruka.
-Despite their varying social status, acceptance is the central theme for the entire story.
+Nogizaka Haruka no Himitsu is a great show I totally enjoyed watching as it revolves around the Otaku lifestyle of a wealthy young girl, Nogizaka Haruka.
+Due to her high status in society, she keeps her interest in Otaku subculture a secret until a boy named Yuto Ayase stumbles upon her who then agrees to keep her secret, and expectedly as how the flow goes, they later on begin to develop feelings to each other.
+The plot depicts a plain narrative, but what makes the show more special than other romcom is the persona of the male MC which is beyond the ideals.
+Despite their varying social status, acceptance is the central theme of the entire story.
 I’m pretty sure you will love the interaction of these two lovely characters.

 7. Natsuyuki Rendezvous

-A bittersweet yet insightful show for young adults, Natsuyuki Rendezvous despite being labeled as “underrated” by a number of fans, I have to say it’s incredibly done with its influential narrative that drives the audience to realize the process of grievance.
-Storywise, the anime demographically targets young adults with well-presented and perfectly blended sub genres such as romance and drama.
-With its fairly good visuals and ear-catching soundtrack, this anime shouldn’t be ignored in your list.
+A bittersweet yet insightful show for young adults, Natsuyuki Rendezvous despite being labeled as “underrated” by a number of fans, I have to say it’s incredibly done with the influential narrative that drives the audience to realize the process of grievance.
+Storywise, the anime demographically targets young adults.
+With the fairly good visuals and ear-catching soundtrack, this anime shouldn’t be ignored on your list.

 8. Inari, Konkon, Koi Iroha

-The magic of first crush is just a superficial illusion experienced by teenagers in their middle school, and Inari Fushimi mirrors the image of a young girl chasing over her crush and showing a little bit shyness and clumsiness.
-Average romcom as it would seem from the smallest perspective, it rather shows the most prominent entity which is the supernatural involvement – female MC possessing divine powers given by a god and setting with two different worlds.
-The story is slow-paced and roughly polished as to the narrative but it’s a character driven show that will make the audience moved by their dialogues.
+The magic of first crush is just a superficial illusion experienced by teenagers in their middle school, and Inari Fushimi mirrors the image of a young girl chasing over her crush and showing a little bit of shyness and clumsiness.
+Average romcom as it seems from the smallest perspective, it rather shows supernatural involvement – female MC possessing divine powers given by a god.
+The story is slow-paced and roughly polished as to the narrative, but it is a character-driven show that makes the audience moved by their dialogues.

 9. Hanbun no Tsuki ga Noboru Sora

 Heartwarming is the best mood I could simply define the whole show.
 A story of two people spending their time together as patients confined in a hospital, the melodramatic ambiance of the anime keeps the two main leads more driven with their quality interaction.
-There were few characters introduced as supporting roles and what makes me compelled is the high focus they give to both MCs which are well-developed within the short number of episodes.
+There are few characters introduced as supporting roles, and what is rather compelling is the fair amount of screen time they give to both MCs.
 Those viewers who work in a medical field can easily grasp the operation involved in the hospital.

 10. Kimi no Iru Machi

 Labeled as romance and drama, Kimi ni Iru Machi is another heartwarming anime series that perfectly defines the reality of long distance relationship in a more realistic approach.
-It involves young romance with sentimental elements that create the calmness and toned down expression of its countryside setting.
+It involves young romance with sentimental moments and silence of the countryside setting.
 Although a typical love polygon is present, the romance mainly centers on Haruto and Yuzuki.
-This is a finely refreshing series as a traditional, dramatic story of romance.
+This is a finely refreshing series as a traditional and dramatic story of romance.

 Do you know other hidden gems of romance anime you’d like to share?
 Let me know your thoughts.
 I would greatly appreciate it if you recommend me some titles, too.